S-ayanide/katacoda-scenarios/deploy-litmus2.0-wiht-podtato-head/step1.md

 `kubectl describe svc litmusportal-frontend-service -n litmus | grep NodePort: | grep -oE "[[:digit:]]{1,}"`{{execute}}

+> Incase you are unable to login, check if the litmusportal server pod is up and running using `kubectl get pods -n litmus`.
+Once it is in the Running state you should be able to Login

 ## Credentials for ChaosCenter

 You should be able to see the Login Page of Litmus ChaosCenter.
 The default credentials are